Gay Men and Their Not-So-Cute Misogyny Problem

-Maybe you don’t even realize it.
+Maybe you don’t even realise it.
 You probably don’t.
 You probably think you’re just being cute when you belittle your best girlfriend’s appearance or call her (jokingly!) a whore, but no, it doesn’t work that way.

 As glorious as a friendship between a gay man and a straight girl can be, it also has the tendency to get a little dark.
-For example, we are all aware of the whole “OMG, GAY BEST FRIEND” epidemic where women fetishize their friendships with homos and treat them like a Pez dispenser of fabulousness rather than, you know, a nuanced human being.
+For example, we are all aware of the whole “OMG, GAY BEST FRIEND” epidemic where women fetishise their friendships with homos and treat them like a Pez dispenser of fabulousness rather than, you know, a nuanced human being.
 What I don’t hear getting talked about as much, though, is when the gay guy treats the girl like shit.
 When his seemingly harmless taunts turn into something that resembles verbal abuse.

 Last year, I was in San Francisco with one of my best girlfriends and her gay friend, whom I had only met once or twice before.
 We were drinking at some house party, having an A-OK time, when all of a sudden her gay friend starts shouting to her, “You’re a fucking slut.
 Look at you, you slut-whore!”